AdobeDocs/campaign-web.fr-FR/help/v8/workflows/activities/build-audience.md

 # Créer une audience {#build-audience}

 Cette activité permet de définir une audience.
-Vous pouvez sélectionner une instance Campaign existante ou utiliser le créateur de règles pour définir votre propre requête.
+Vous pouvez sélectionner une audience existante ou utiliser le créateur de règles pour définir votre propre requête.

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.